-- - CUBICIN (daptomycin for injection) is covered by most third-party commercial insurers and state Medicaid programs
+- - CUBICIN (daptomycin) is covered by most third-party commercial insurers and state Medicaid programs

 - - USP Model Formulary for Part D Plans includes CUBICIN